-With so many choices, the big question is how will you direct your own learning?
+With so many choices, the big question remains, how will you direct your own learning?

 Increased responsibility equals increased engagement

 For many students, the opportunity to take more responsibility for their learning translates into more engaged learning.
-At Powerful Learning Practice we began offering self directed professional learning within our year long cohorts where teams of educators, guided by coaches, developed self directed learning paths and outcomes.
+At Powerful Learning Practice we began offering self directed professional learning within our year long, job embedded professional development plans where teams of educators, guided by coaches, develop self directed learning paths and outcomes.